nir/jupylet/README.md

 ## What's New in Version 0.8.9

-* Support for Python 3.10 and Python 3.11.
+* Support for Python 3.10 and Python 3.11 - except for MIDI functionality.
 * Support for macOS M1.
 * Spectrum analyzer.
 * Bug fixes.